 - Work with your note-taker to record action items throughout the meeting.

-- Reserve 3 to 5 minutes at the end of the meeting to review existing action items and ideate on others.
+- Reserve 3 to 5 minutes at the end of the meeting to review and create action items.

 - Ensure there is an owner for each action item.
 This step is critical.
 If no one owns an action item, they won’t do it.

-- Decide how you wish to follow up on the action items.
+- Decide how to follow up on the action items.
 Will it be a week later at the team meeting, through email, or something else?

 Depending on your relationship with the team, some action items will be assigned to you.
-If you are a leader of the team, this is normal.
+If you lead the team, this is normal.
 Your job is to support the team.

-These tasks will often be things focused on the people of the team.
+These tasks will focus on the people of the team.
 Configure Jira, get in touch with a stakeholder, make sure that Dale’s birthday cake is delivered, etc.

 How you tackle these action items on top of everything else is a post for another day.
-Remember that you can ask for help from the team.
+You can ask for help from the team.
 Maybe people didn’t feel like speaking up in the group to own an action item.
 They may be more amiable to own it after a one-on-one conversation.

-For tasks that are assigned to others, your best bet is to check in with the owner about a week later.
-Often, people forget they had to look into the work and you asking about it will remind them.
+For tasks that are assigned to others, check in with the owner about a week later.
+People often forget they had to look into the work.

 A fundamental skill you need on the journey to become a great leader is the ability to facilitate collaborative meetings.